 Mark went on to play another four games in his debut year, kicking his first two senior-level goals in a huge win by the Blues over St Kilda in round 19.
 He wasn’t selected in Carlton’s losing Elimination Final team, but still finished off a memorable season when he was awarded the club’s Best First Year Player trophy.

-From then on however, although he was a consistent contributor at Reserves level, Mark played only 14 more senior matches in five seasons.
+From then on however, although he was a consistent contributor at Reserves level (playing 126 reserves games in total), Mark played only 14 more senior matches in five seasons.
 He was at half-forward in Carlton Reserves’ 1986-87 Premiership double, before asking for - and being granted - a transfer to Footscray in 1989.
 At the Western Oval, Williams managed 14 games for the Bulldogs over 1989-90, before heading to Coburg in the VFA in 1991 to finish off his playing career.
 He would then move to Sandringham in 1992, where he played two seasons and was part of the 1992 premiership team.

 Afterwards, Williams was appointed senior coach at VFL club Preston from to 1998 to 2003, during which time he oversaw the club’s amalgamation with Carlton, and its transition into the Northern Bullants.
 In 2004 he was appointed senior coach at Sandringham with immediate success, taking the Zebras to three successive Premierships in 2004-05-06.
 Whilst at Sandringham, he combined his duties with the role of development coach at the Melbourne Football Club.
 After eight seasons with the Demons, Mark moved on again in 2011, crossing to Richmond as a senior assistant to Damien Hardwick.

 He was inducted into the Sandringham Football Club Hall of Fame in 2014.

 Career Highlights1983 - Best First Year Player Award